prisms-center/CASMcode_pydocs/docs/libcasm/clexmonte/2.0/_sources/usage/overview.rst.txt

 1. Construct a :class:`~libcasm.clexmonte.System`.
 2. Construct a :class:`~libcasm.clexmonte.MonteCalculator`.
 3. Construct an initial :class:`~libcasm.clexmonte.MonteCarloState`.
-4. Construct a single :class:`~libcasm.clexmonte.SamplingFixtureParams`, or a :class:`~libcasm.clexmonte.RunManager` with multiple :class:`~libcasm.clexmonte.SamplingFixtureParams`.
+4. Construct a single :class:`~libcasm.clexmonte.SamplingFixtureParams`, or a :class:`~libcasm.clexmonte.RunManager` with multiple :class:`~libcasm.clexmonte.SamplingFixtureParams`, to specify what data to sample at periodic intervals.
+5. (If kinetic Monte Carlo) Specify any data that should be collected on the selected events i.e. how many of each type of event occurred, histograms of the activation energies of selected events, counts of the local composition around a selected event, etc.
-5. Running Monte Carlo simulations.
+6. Run a Monte Carlo simulation.

-An overview of the System, MonteCalculator, MonteCarloState, and SamplingFixtureParams classes and the methods used to run Monte Carlo simulations are given in the following sections.
+The following sections provide an overview of the classes and methods used to setup and run Monte Carlo simulations to provide a high level summary of libcasm-clexmonte.
+Specific examples and tutorials are currently in development.

 System